 The first step will be rezoning the 300-hectare future Green Spine area to allow for its future development.

 This will need to be done using either the Christchurch District Plan or the Greater Christchurch Regeneration Act 2016, so that the Regeneration Plan can take effect.

-Engineering reports and decisions about stopbank placement will need to be completed so that stopbank construction and placement is carefully considered and doesn’t preclude any other land uses.
+Engineering reports and decisions about stopbank and stormwater basin placement is under way.
+This will need to be completed so that stopbank construction and placement is carefully considered and doesn’t preclude any other land uses.

 The Council will also develop a staged process for the planting, construction and implementation of the Green Spine.